requirejs/example-jquery-cdn/README.md

 ###How to see it in action

 Just serve up the www/ folder using any web server you'd like.
-If you have python installed, an easy way is to navigate into the www/ directory and type `python -m SimpleHTTPServer`

 ###How to optimize ut using r.js
 To use the optimizer, you need [node.js](http://nodejs.org) or Java 6 installed.
 These instructions assume Node is being used.
 See the [Optimization page](http://requirejs.org/docs/optimization.html) for more information.

 r.js and a build configuration is included in the tools/ folder.
 To build, navigate to tools/ and type `node r.js -o build.js`.
 You will find the built product in the www-build folder.
 If you serve that directory instead, you can see in the network panel of the web developer tools that the files aren't loaded separately any more.

 Because jQuery is loaded from a network path, r.js will automatically exclude jQuery from the built product, and keep loading it from the CDN.